Policy

 Lymphocyte Proliferation Test (BeLPT) results;

-b) Lung
+b) Lung biopsy or

-high-resolution computed tomography (HRCT); and
+computed tomography (HRCT); and

-c) An opinion
+c) An opinion of

-a licensed physician.
+causal relationship by a licensed physician.

 iii.
-Silicosis,
+Silicosis, coal

-the respiratory tract resulting from injurious exposure to dust (other than
+respiratory tract resulting from injurious exposure to dust (other than

 mesothelioma)